 Sanjay holds a B. Comm. from the University of Toronto, and has earned his Chartered Financial Analyst (CFA) designation.416-594-9090

 Lawrence S. Bloomberg is Chair of the Board of Directors of BloombergSen Inc. A distinguished leader in the Canadian business community with a dedicated record of support for next generation innovators and our nation’s progress, in 2013 he was inducted as an inaugural member of the Investment Industry Association of Canada’s Hall of Fame.
-He is a past Director of National Bank of Canada and continues to act as an Advisor to both the Bank and its subsidiary National Bank Financial.
+He is a past Director of National Bank of Canada and former Co-Chairman and Co-CEO of National Bank Financial.
 Mr. Bloomberg began his career with Nesbitt, Thomson and Company Ltd. in 1965, joining Pitfield, Mackay, Ross and Company Ltd. in 1974, and holding executive positions with both firms.
 An avid long distance runner, in 1979 he founded First Marathon Inc. In 1999, the company was bought by the National Bank of Canada and merged with its brokerage arm to create National Bank Financial.

 His leadership in the formative development of Canadian business includes serving as a member of the Canadian Council of Chief Executives, the C.D.
 Howe Institute, and the Investment Dealers Association, and as Director of The Toronto Stock Exchange.
-He is a longtime member of the World Presidents Organization and the Chief Executives Organization, and past Governor of Junior Achievement Canada.
+He has been a longtime member of the Young Presidents Organization and the Chief Executives Organization, and past Governor of Junior Achievement Canada.

 The breadth of his engagement and support for research, education, healthcare and culture reflects his belief in Canadian values and confidence in next generation innovators.
 He is a founder and a past director of the MaRS Discovery District, past Chair of Mount Sinai Hospital, former director of the Royal Ontario Museum and the Toronto International Film Festival, among many others.
 His philanthropic gifts include the naming of The Lawrence S. Bloomberg Faculty of Nursing at the University of Toronto, the Frances Bloomberg Centre for Women’s and Infants’ Health at Mount Sinai Hospital, the Bloomberg-Manulife Prize for the Promotion of Active Health at McGill University, the Lawrence Bloomberg Chair in Accountancy at Concordia University, the Lawrence Bloomberg Wing at the Schulich School of Business, and the Lawrence S. Bloomberg Fellowship at the Wharton School (University of Pennsylvania) which provides financial support for a student from Canada.
 He was awarded the Outstanding Volunteer Award by the Association of Professional Fundraisers (Toronto) in 2003, and is the 2004 recipient of Who’s Who in Healthcare.